saucelabs/sauce-docs/docs/test-fairy/platforms/nativescript.md

 See the [SDK Documentation](/test-fairy/sdk/remote-logging#nativescript) for more information.

-### Hiding views
+### Hiding Views

 See the [SDK Documentation](/test-fairy/sdk/identifying-users#nativescript) for more information.

-### Where to go from here?
+### Where To Go From Here?

-- Follow the project on [GitHub](https://github.com/testfairy/nativescript-testfairy) for updates, bug reports, or to contribute to the project!
+- Follow the project on [GitHub](https://github.com/testfairy/nativescript-testfairy) for updates, bug reports, or to contribute to the project.